-Make no mistake that machine translation certainly has its uses, and it can be an extremely useful tool when used alongside professional translation.
-It can, in certain circumstances, speed up the translation process for large translation projects and in the long run can save time and money.
+Make no mistake that machine translation certainly has its uses, and it can be a handy tool when used alongside professional translation.
+It can, in certain circumstances, speed up the translation process for large translation projects and in the long run, can save time and money.
 You can read more about the difference between machine and human translation here.

 As mentioned above, even design can be honed to ensure your message is easily digested.
 Artwork and typefaces, for instance, can be localised for a target market.
-That’s where multilingual desktop publishing comes in – by editing the design of your artwork, you can transform translated messages into attractive, engaging and persuasive content that is specifically tailored to your international audience.
+That’s where multilingual desktop publishing comes in.
+By editing the design of your artwork, you can transform translated messages into attractive, engaging and persuasive content that is specially tailored to your international audience.

 If you think your business would benefit from multilingual desktop publishing, then it’s well worth looking into.
 Translating words is one thing, but translating an entire visual identity could be the extra mile you need to go to make your brand feel at home in an overseas market.